b-k/unicode-falafel/README.md

 ### Transient

 The plot above from Google's database shows consistent usage of "falafel" in the English-speaking world since 2004.
-Before that date, falafel has been consumed in the Middle East and nearby areas for a millennium or more.
+Pre-Internet, falafel has been consumed in the Middle East and nearby areas for a millennium or more.